Diagnosis is based on symptoms and a Total bile acid test

-Normal bile acids do not rule out an eventual diagnosis of cholestasis.
+Normal bile acids do not rule out an eventual diagnosis of Intrahepatic Cholestasis of Pregnancy.
 Itching is often related to a chemical known as lysophosphatidic acid and not directly to the elevation of the bile acids.
 Studies have shown that itching can occur even a few weeks prior to an elevation in blood bile acid levels.
 If you continue to have itching, you should be retested as long as your symptoms persist.

 When bile acid testing is not available, diagnosis should be based on symptoms.
 Liver function testing can be performed but does not need to be elevated for diagnosis.
 Proper delivery timing is more difficult to determine when bile acid levels are not available.
 A recent presentation with leaders in the field suggested that delivery where bile acid levels are not available should occur between 36-37 weeks gestation as the full risk to the baby is not known without knowing the bile acid level.

 Please visit the Diagnostic Testing page for additional information on the different types of bile acid tests and their reference ranges.

 Approximately 60% of people with Intrahepatic Cholestasis of Pregnancy will have elevated liver functions during their pregnancies.
 A normal liver function panel does not rule out the disorder as bile acid testing still needs to be performed.
 However, liver function results return within hours instead of days, which can provide your doctor with information more promptly.

 There are many components to liver function testing.
 The following are important to note regarding Intrahepatic Cholestasis of Pregnancy.